Discussion: Intersectional Feminism

 Both texts stand out as black feminist calls for the principled adoption of intersectional feminist theories and practices by the broader left, as well as nuanced views of identity politics.

-Location: Page Against The Machine
+at Page Against the Machine